rxa-io/readysignal/README.md

 ### Auto Discover Feature
 Creates a signal using your own data and the Auto Discover feature.
 Please check Ready Signal site for tips on how to format your data.
-Currently only available at the *"State"* or *"Country"* geo grain.
+Currently only available at the *"State"* or *"Country"* geo grain and the *“Month”* or *“Day”* time grain.
 Use a file name OR Pandas DataFrame.
-Please visit the Ready Signal site for information on how to format your file.

 ```python
 rs.auto_discover(access_token, geo_grain, date_grain, filename=None, df=None)
 ```